Arbint/UIWGeneralInfo/documentations/UnEnrollDueToFinacialIssues.md

 * If they take a full year off they will need to reapply to the university.

 ## Withdraw Steps:
 If they you need to withdraw this semester, ask the student to contact our Student Success Office to formally withdraw. they can reach them at academicsupport@uiwtx.edu or (210) 805-5813.
+(Always needed)
 Include in their email:

 * Subject Line Format: Withdrawal [Year Term] (e.g., 2025 Fall, Spring, or Summer): Full Name, Student ID Number